ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 next to that mall with the vietnamese/thai restaurant is the hmart mall, and that has a bakery that i want a slice of cake from but u know how it is, literally the worst drivers in the entire state congregate to that hmart parking lot, i dont have that kind of patience today

+got my printable museum pass from my library for one of the art museums in nyc for this week, which i havent been to in 10 yrs

 ------------------
 # Oct
 ------------------